-Everything that goes down a drain in your house ends up in your septic tank.
-Any liquids or solids that pass through your washing machine, dishwasher, toilet, bath, shower, garbage disposal all end up in your septic tank.
-They all end up in the same septic tank eventually.
+Everything that goes down a drain in your house ends up in your tank.
+Any liquids or solids that pass through your washing machine, dishwasher, toilet, bath, shower, garbage disposal all end up in your tank.
+They all end up in the same tank eventually.

-While some things settle in the septic tank other things pass through to your leach field or septic field (also known as a drainfield).
-The three of these combined are what are commonly referred to as septage.
+While some things settle in the tank other things pass through to your leach field or drain field (also known as a septic field).
+The three of these combined are what are commonly referred to as seepage.

 What are the contents of a septic tank?